The Observability Blog

 • C:Program FilesGoogleCloud OperationsOps Agentconfigconfig.yaml (Windows)

-Edit the configuration file to include the Cloudflare receiver like in the example shown below.
+Edit the configuration file to include the Cloudflare receiver, as shown in the example below.
 Detailed instructions for configuring Cloudflare monitoring can be found here on GitHub.
 A couple of items to keep in mind:

 • Cloudflare requires that a LogPush endpoint supports HTTPS, so a fully valid (not self-signed) SSL certificate is absolutely required.